dxps/go_playground/go-secrets-sharing/milestone3-code/readme.md

 ## A Secrets Sharing App

-This is a simple secrets sharing web app written in Go, using the standard library and no external dependencies.
+This is a simple secrets sharing web app written in Go.

 ### Run